The Cyclades · Naxos

 Chora harbour

-The 2,500-year-old marble doorway on a tied islet at the Chora harbour — the only piece left of an unfinished Temple of Apollo.
-Walk out 30 minutes before sunset, sit on the marble, watch the sun go down through the frame.
+The 2,500-year-old marble doorway on a tied islet at the Chora harbour, the only piece left of an unfinished Temple of Apollo.
+Walk out 30 minutes before sunset, sit on the marble, and watch the sun drop through the frame.
 The defining Naxos shot.

 sunset